lsa-pucrs/Player-Stage-Manual/docs/CONTROLLER_C.md

         "6665:blobfinder:1" "6665:ranger:3"]
         model "bob2" )
 ```
-In our code we could then establish the proxies using only one PlayerClient:
+In our code we could then establish the proxies using only one player
+client:
 ```
 	  /* Create a client and connect it to the server. */ playerc_client_t *robot;